cmays20/springboot-helloworld-dispatch/README.md

 The Dispatch documentation covers creating a token and which permissions it needs: https://docs.d2iq.com/ksphere/dispatch/1.2/tutorials/ci_tutorials/credentials/.
 Click on the GitHub black text to expand the instructions under step 1 of "Setting up Github credentials".

+### 1.4 Install Sonarqube
+Use the following repository as a guide to install Sonarqube using Argo and GitOps: https://github.com/cmays20/sonar-gitops

 ## 2. Demo Setup

 ### 2.1 Setup Script